gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 title: Making "This is Us"
 date: 2025-10-27
 author: Guillaume Boissé
-description: On the making of a PC demo.
+description: Behind the scenes of a modern PC demo.
 draft: true
 ---